ColourlessSpearmint/Mantis/devlog.md

   meant that it almost never scored, and when it did it was usually for reasons other than what its strategy dictates.
 I fixed this, and its strategy subsequently rose in the rankings.
 - Directory Cleanup: I've decided that the project structure suggested by ChatGPT was bad.
-I've collapsed src/game and moved eveything into src.
+I've collapsed src/game and moved everything into src.
 Also, I removed most of the unused files (except the tests).
 - Card Dealing: This was a big one.
 As it turns out, this entire time the reset_state function would occasionally only deal 3 cards to some players.
 This was due to me forgetting how many colors there were.
 I fixed that (and refactored the code slightly).